HTTPArchive/almanac.httparchive.org/src/content/en/2024/cookies.md

 {{ figure_markup(
   image="secondary-domains.png",
   caption="Secondary domains per primary domain.", description="The graph shows secondary domains associated to primary domains for Related Website Sets, which is part of Google's Privacy Sandbox.
-We observe that if a majority of the primary domains are associated with 5 or less secondary domains, "https://journaldesfemmes.com", "https://ya.ru", and "https://mercadolibre.com" are linked to 8, 17, and 39 secondary domains among which third party requests are handled as if they were all from the first party, respectively." , chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLO9Te80QewkuPKnz6eJ7OFcU5q3fZMsdqv7cEncBKrL5zcsIN9sMMg5HQT7ndKze8JJNe-V1IkB-9/pubchart?oid=627102878&format=interactive", sheets_gid="199073475"  )
+We observe that if a majority of the primary domains are associated with 5 or less secondary domains, `https://journaldesfemmes.com`, `https://ya.ru`, and `https://mercadolibre.com` are linked to 8, 17, and 39 secondary domains among which third party requests are handled as if they were all from the first party, respectively.",
+  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLO9Te80QewkuPKnz6eJ7OFcU5q3fZMsdqv7cEncBKrL5zcsIN9sMMg5HQT7ndKze8JJNe-V1IkB-9/pubchart?oid=627102878&format=interactive",
+  sheets_gid="199073475"
+  )
 }}